Optimization of Nonlinear Turbulence in Stellarators: Codes

 where $\sqrt{g}$ is the Jacobian, and the superscripts indicate the contravariant components. {\tt DESC} then solves for the spectral coefficients $R_{lmn}$, $Z_{lmn}$, and $\lambda_{lmn}$ that minimize this force error.

 {\tt DESC} also utilizes automatic differentiation through JAX \citep{jax2018github} in its optimization routines.
 Briefly, in automatic differentiation, the chain rule is applied through the code, allowing {\tt DESC} to compute exact derivatives faster and more accurately than derivatives from finite differencing routines.
 However, at the time of this writing this requires writing the objective function in native Python, and {\tt GX} is written in C++/CUDA.
-Furthermore, applying AD through {\tt GX} is complicated by the Fast Fourier Transforms used to evaluate the nonlinear term in the gyrokinetic equation.
+Furthermore, it is unclear how effective it would be to differentiate through the timestepping of such a noisy system.
 Therefore, this would require extensive code developments for both {\tt DESC} and {\tt GX}, and so AD will not be used when optimizing for reduced turbulence.